Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Cognitive Remediation Therapy (CRT)

-Cognitive Remediation Therapy (CRT) is designed to help teens with schizophrenia improve cognitive deficits related to memory, attention, and problem-solving.
-By targeting these areas, CRT helps adolescents enhance their thinking skills, which can often be impacted by schizophrenia, making daily tasks and interactions more manageable.
+Cognitive Remediation Therapy (CRT) helps teens with schizophrenia improve cognitive deficits related to memory, attention, and problem-solving.
+By targeting these areas, CRT helps adolescents improve their thinking skills, which schizophrenia can often affect.
+This makes daily tasks and interactions more manageable.

 Eye Movement Desensitization and Reprocessing (EMDR)